ukwa/opendata/ukwa.ds.2/fmt/index.md

 This dataset is a format profile, summarising the data formats (MIME types) contained within all of the HTTP 200 OK responses in the [UK Dark Domain Archive (1996-2010)](..) dataset.

 This dataset is hosted in this GitHub repository.
-You can download it from [here](https://github.com/ukwa/opendata/tree/master/datasets/ukwa.ds.2/fmt)
+You can download it from [here](https://github.com/ukwa/opendata/tree/master/datasets/ukwa.ds.2/fmt), where you'll also find a full description of the data.

-The 'cleaned' version is a concatenation of all the results for each batch of the total collection.
-There were some minor issues with the data, such as the presence of NULL characters, and crawl years that make no sense (9101, 1936, 2036, 1980).
-The 'cleaned' version has had these suspect characters and lines removed.

-More details about how this data was generated and how to use it are contained in the GitHub repository, [here](https://github.com/ukwa/opendata/tree/master/fmtprofile).

 Citing this dataset
 -------------------